Cart 0

 Breathwork Web 7.jpg

-Ceremonial Breathwork is a journey to “remember” who you are.
-It is a rare individual style of breath practice created around the importance of Ceremony and incorporates sacred plant medicine rituals from indigenous religions worldwide.
+Ceremonial Breath is an individual style of breath practice created around popular sacred plant medicine ceremonies from indigenous religions worldwide.
 The BREATH is the medicine.
-The experience incorporates Shamanic elements, including the singing of “Icaro” (song of blessing), burning of Palos Santos, and Anointing of sacred oils allowing for the connection to nature, the spirit world, our cosmos and universal Oneness.
+The experience incorporates Shamanic elements including the singing of “Icaro” (song of blessing), the burning of Palos Santos, and the Anointing of scared oils allowing for the connection to nature, the spirit world, and universal Oneness.
 Because of these elements, it is a unique experience not to be missed and allows for deep gentle healing for your body, mind, and spirit.

 Melissa Terese Young Breathwork Worldwide 4.jpg